Men's Jeans - The Ultimate Guide

 Break

-The “break” of the pant is the fold or fabric crease that forms at the front of your pant leg while you're standing, (just above where the hem meets your shoe).
+The "break" refers to the fold or crease in the fabric at the front of your pant leg, just above where the hem meets your shoe when standing.

 Color, Wash & Fading